Athletics at the 2012 Summer Olympics – Men's 400 metres

 The men's 400 metres competition at the 2012 Summer Olympics in London, United Kingdom, was held at the Olympic Stadium on 4–6 August.
 Forty-nine athletes from 38 nations competed.
-The event was won by Kirani James of Grenada, earning the country its first Olympic medal.
+The event was won by 0.52 seconds by Kirani James of Grenada, earning the country its first Olympic medal.
 Luguelín Santos's silver was the Dominican Republic's first medal in the men's 400 metres.
 Lalonde Gordon's bronze was Trinidad and Tobago's first medal in the event since 1964.

 It was only the fourth time that no American was on the podium—following 1908 (where a rules dispute led to disqualification of one of the Americans in the final and the refusal of the other two Americans to run in protest), 1920 (where the top American came in fourth with the same time as the silver and bronze medalists) and 1980 (when the United States boycotted the Games entirely).

 It was the first time in any Olympic event that three different Caribbean nations shared the podium.

 Summary

-The first round went largely to form, but defending champion Lashawn Merritt came to the meet injured and re-injured himself, unable to finish.
+The first round went largely to form, but defending champion LaShawn Merritt came to the meet injured and re-injured himself, unable to finish.
 Renny Quow also failed to start his heat.
 In the first race, Oscar Pistorius ran a season best to qualify.
 In the second heat, world champion Kirani James ran easily to win.
 The third heat featured three national records as Jonathan Borlée took his twin brother's mark for Belgium (Kevin also qualified in the seventh heat), Pavel Maslák set the mark for the Czech Republic and Donald Sanford set the mark for Israel.
 Most of the time qualifiers came from the hotly contested fourth heat, 45.61, the slowest time qualifier, though Conrad Williams got in with a 46.12 in the slow sixth heat.

 It took under 45 seconds to make the final as Lalonde Gordon led the qualifiers from heat 1.
 Heat 2 featured James and Jonathan Borlée, and double-amputee Pistorius' attempt to make the final.
 But Pistorius' late charge was non-existent and he finished last in the heat.
 After the race, in a show of sportsmanship, James and Pistorius exchanged bib numbers, which James proudly showed as he celebrated.
 In the third heat, shotgun survivor Bryshon Nellum ran 45.02 for the fastest non-qualifier.

 Aside from Chris Brown, the finals were filled by athletes under age 24, three of them still teenagers.
-Demetrius Pinder took the early lead down the back stretch, but reigning World Junior Champion Luguelin Santos (age 18) and reigning World Champion Kirani James (age 19) were in the lead coming off the turn.
+Demetrius Pinder took the early lead down the back stretch, but reigning World Junior Champion Luguelín Santos (age 18) and reigning World Champion Kirani James (age 19) were in the lead coming off the turn.
 Down the stretch, James powered ahead for the gold medal.
 It was also the first Olympic medal for his country.
 Lalonde Gordon came from behind but could not overtake Santos; he received a bronze.
 Santos' silver medal was the third medal for the Dominican Republic, coming 45 minutes after Felix Sánchez won his second gold.